akarri2001/Notion-and-Google-Calendar-2-Way-Sync/README.md

 REMINDER: No making monetary gain off of this product.
 The point of making this available was to make the tools accessible to everyone

 NEW FUNCTIONALITIES SINCE FIRST UPLOADING:
+- Sync across multiple calendars and choose which calendar you would like to sync
 - Able to name the required Notion columns whatever you want and have the code work
 - Able to add in end times and sync that across both platforms
 - Able to decide if a date in Notion will make an event at a desired time or if it will make an All-day event